upstream-se/guidebook-draft/docs/motivation/index.md

 # Motivation

+> This page explains the problem space and rationale for a distinct upstream discipline.

 This part explains **why Upstream Software Engineering is needed**.

 It introduces the problem space in which software systems are conceived, governed, and evolved, and outlines the recurring difficulties that motivate the formulation of a dedicated upstream discipline.